 © Fondation L’Oréal

 The first consultation on the implementation of the 2017 Recommendation on Science and Scientific Researchers will take place between 2020 and 2021, covering the period from 2017 to 2020.
-It will result in national reports and examination by the Executive Board, and subsequently the 41st session of the General Conference.
+It will result in national reports that will be examined by the Executive Board and then by the General Conference.

 Information on implementation of the prior Recommendation (1974)